wadi-1000/Pizza-Web-App/README.md

 -  A paragraph about the website.

+-  Photos of people's favorite pizza.

--  A form to contact.
+-  A form to order a pizza.

 ### Known Bugs